History of the Washington Commanders: Integration controversy

+Edward Bennett Williams ownership (1965–1979)

+When Marshall became seriously ill by 1965, he appointed team president and minority shareholder Edward Bennett Williams to run the team's daily operations.
+After Marshall's death on August 9, 1969, Williams bought controlling interest in the franchise from Marshall's estate.
+In 1969, Williams hired former Green Bay Packers head coach Vince Lombardi for the same role, granting him a 5% stake in ownership and full control over football operations as the team's executive vice president.
+Lombardi coached the Redskins to a 7–5–2 record, their first winning season since 1955, but died from cancer shortly before the start of the 1970 season.
+Bill Austin, appointed earlier by Lombardi, served as interim head coach for the season.
+The same year, Larry Brown became the first Redskins player to win the NFL rushing title after recording 1125 yd.

 George Allen era (1971–1977)

 After the death of Lombardi and Austin's successful 1970 season, Williams signed former Los Angeles Rams head coach George Allen as head coach on January 6, 1971.
 Partial to seasoned veterans instead of highly touted young players, Allen's teams became known as the Over-the-Hill Gang.
 "The future is now" was his slogan, and his players soon proved him right.

 Allen and players Billy Kilmer, running back Larry Brown, center Len Hauss, receiver Charley Taylor, linebacker Chris Hanburger and safety Pat Fischer helped the Redskins make the playoffs for the first time since 1945 with a 9–4–1 mark.
 However, they lost in the Divisional Playoffs to the San Francisco 49ers, 24–20.

 1972

 The 1972 season began with the Redskins winning their first two games but then suffering an agonizing 24–23 loss to the New England Patriots.
 After the loss, Allen re-inserted Sonny Jurgensen as the starter, but Jurgensen's season ended three weeks later when he tore an Achilles tendon.
 Kilmer returned and led the Redskins to a 6–2 mark over the final eight weeks and an 11–3 overall record that brought an NFC East title.

 The Redskins then hosted their first post-season game in Washington since 1942, where they beat the Green Bay Packers 16–3 in the NFC Divisional Playoffs, as the shrewd Allen resorted to a five-man defensive front that handcuffed the Packers' powerful running game.
 The Redskins reached the NFC Championship Game, defeating Dallas 26–3, only to lose to the undefeated Miami Dolphins 14–7 in Super Bowl VII.